damianmgarcia/MomentaMouse/README.md

 ### **Instance** Events:

-- **momentumScrollerActivate** — Dispatches when a momentum scroller is activated
+- **momentumScrollerActivate** — Dispatches when a MomentumScroller instance is activated
   - _scrollContainer_ — The MomentumScroller instance's scroll container
   - _initialVelocityX_ — The initial pointer velocity on the x axis
   - _initialVelocityY_ — The initial pointer velocity on the y axis